ashwamegh/vuejs-vuex-demo/docs/add-products.md

       <label for="price">Price</label>
       <input type="number" v-model="product.price" class="form-control" id="price" placeholder="Enter Price" number>
     </div>
-    <button type="submit" v-on:click.prevent="onSubmit(product)" class="btn btn-primary">Save product</button>
+    <button type="submit" v-on:click.prevent="onSubmit" class="btn btn-primary">Save product</button>
   </form>
 </template>
 ```

 It's just a very basic form with three text inputs and a save button.
 We are using two-way data binding between our product object and our text inputs so that our object is updated automatically as we type.
 This is accomplished via the [`v-model`](https://vuejs.org/guide/forms.html) directive.

 On the actual save button we are using the [`v-on`](https://vuejs.org/guide/events.html) directive to bind the `onSubmit()` method to a click event.
-We're also using the event modifier `.prevent` so we don't have to call `event.preventDefault()` from the `onSubmit()` handler to prevent default browser behavior when the button is clicked.
-We are not actually going to create the `onSubmit()` handler in this component since we are going to pass it in as a property.
+We're also using the [event modifier](http://vuejs.org/guide/events.html#Event-Modifiers) `.prevent` so we don't have to call `event.preventDefault()` from the `onSubmit()` handler to prevent default browser behavior when the button is clicked.

 Before moving on we need to discuss how these two components will communicate with each other.
 Some possibilities are:

-1. Let `SaveProductForm` handle the form state, then use a publish/subscribe model to let the ProductList know when a product has been created.
+1. Let `SaveProductForm` handle the form state, then use a global event bus with a publish/subscribe model to let the ProductList know when a product has been created.
 2. Move the `SaveProductForm` component into the `ProductList` component and let the product list handle the state.
 3. Let the parent component handle the state and pass it as props.
 4. Implement a unidirectional flow and move state out of the components.